-Anyone who's ventured into the world of mechanical keyboards --or -- knows the rabbit hole runs deep.
+Anyone who's ventured into the world of mechanical keyboards -- for work or gaming -- knows the rabbit hole runs deep.
 What may have started out for you as a simple search for a better typing experience or faster gaming performance can quickly turn into an unquenchable thirst to create your ideal keyboard layout with the perfect mechanical switch and custom keycaps.

 Building your own custom mechanical keyboard from scratch may be a step too far for people just looking to move beyond the world of prebuilt keyboards, though.
-That's where (TKC) Portico mechanical keyboard kit comes in. , which is essentially a limited preorder, the Portico is the perfect entry point for seeing how a mechanical keyboard comes together -- no custom printed circuit board (PCB) or soldering required.
+That's where The Key Dot Company (TKC) Portico mechanical keyboard kit comes in.
+Available as a group buy for $119, which is essentially a limited preorder, the Portico is the perfect entry point for seeing how a mechanical keyboard comes together -- no custom printed circuit board (PCB) or soldering required.
 TKC is based in the US but will ship worldwide.
 In the UK and Australia, that price converts to approximately £90 and AU$155.

 The Portico is the Lego set of custom mechanical keyboards.
 You get the basic building blocks for a compact 65% keyboard: a hot-swappable PCB with RGB lighting, silicone and felt dampening mats, a top plate and a polycarbonate case.
-Case color options currently include step-by-step tutorial for first-time builders..
+Case color options currently include clear, smoke, terminal green, mint and purple.
 Assembling the keyboard is pretty straightforward and requires little more than the ability to use a small screwdriver.
-The site has a
+The site has a step-by-step tutorial for first-time builders.

 Once the board is together, you'll just need to put in switches and push on some keycaps -- neither of which are included in the Portico kit, however.
 This is where the customization fun comes in because you can pick exactly what you want for your board.
-The company will sell youand , too, or you can .
+The company will sell you switches and keycaps, too, or you can pick those up elsewhere.
 The keyboard uses 67 MX-style switches and is compatible with most custom keycap sets.